mesosphere/dcos-docs-site/pages/1.10/installing/ent/custom/system-requirements/index.md

 | Memory      | 32 GB RAM | 32 GB RAM   |
 | Hard disk   | 120 GB    | 120 GB      |

-There are many mixed workloads on the masters, for example Mesos replicated log and ZooKeeper.
-Some of these require fsync()ing every so often, and this can generate a lot of very expensive random I/O. We recommend the following:
+There are many mixed workloads on the masters.<br>
+An example: Mesos replicated log and ZooKeeper.
+Some of these require fsync()ing every so often, and this can generate a lot of very expensive random I/O.

+Thus, the following hardwares are recommended:

 - Solid-state drive (SSD)
 - RAID controllers with a BBU